-- Complete all paperwork to process adjunct academic appointment with West Virginia University School of Pharmacy as requested by the Office of Experiential Learning - Complete preceptor orientation - o Review of the school's mission, goals, values, curriculum, and teaching methods - o Review of the specific objectives for the pharmacy practice experiences - Review guidance for assessment of students' prior knowledge and experience relative to the rotation's objectives.
-This allows the preceptor to tailor the rotation to maximize the student's educational experience and ensure appropriate interaction with patients, their caregivers, and other health professionals, as applicable - Orientation to systems in place to assist preceptors in dealing with serious student problems and/or unprofessional student behaviors - Review of the school's performance assessment and grading systems, and policies to address behavioral problems or misconduct - Maintain an active license in good standing with the appropriate licensing body (typically state board of pharmacy) for the preceptor's practice setting
+- Complete all paperwork to process adjunct academic appointment with West Virginia University School of Pharmacy as requested by the Office of Experiential Learning - Complete all required screening forms and develop a rotation syllabus as requested by the Office of Experiential Learning

-- Provide requested availability information for IPPE and/or APPE in a timely fashion - Provide Office of Experiential Learning with instructions for any special requirements of students at the rotation site (e.g. criminal background check, drug screening, etc.), including updated information if site policies change - Complete midpoint and final evaluations for IPPE and APPE students - Review midpoint and final evaluations with students in person - Complete 2 hours of preceptor development CE every 2 years - Complete any specific training developed for all preceptors as requested by the Office of Experiential Learning - Undergo preceptor assessment by the Office of Experiential Learning as required by accreditation standards, including the preceptor's ability to: 1) facilitate learning, 2) communicate effectively, 3) serve as a professional role model and mentor, and 4) positively represent and advance the profession
+- Complete preceptor orientation - Review of the school's mission, goals, values, curriculum, and teaching methods - Review of the specific objectives for the pharmacy practice experiences - Review guidance for assessment of students' prior knowledge and experience relative to the rotation's objectives.
+This allows the preceptor to tailor the rotation to maximize the student's educational experience and ensure appropriate interaction with patients, their caregivers, and other health professionals, as applicable - Orientation to systems in place to assist preceptors in dealing with serious student problems and/or unprofessional student behaviors - Review of the school's performance assessment and grading systems, and policies to address behavioral problems or misconduct - Maintain an active license in good standing with the appropriate licensing body (typically state board of pharmacy) for the preceptor's practice setting - Provide requested availability information for IPPE and/or APPE in a timely fashion - Provide Office of Experiential Learning with instructions for any special requirements of students at the rotation site (e.g. criminal background check, drug screening, etc.), including updated information if site policies change - Complete midpoint and final evaluations for IPPE and APPE students - Review midpoint and final evaluations with students in person - Complete 2 hours of preceptor development CE every 2 years - Complete any specific training developed for all preceptors as requested by the Office of Experiential Learning - Undergo preceptor assessment by the Office of Experiential Learning as required by accreditation standards, including the preceptor's ability to: 1) facilitate learning, 2) communicate effectively, 3) serve as a professional role model and mentor, and 4) positively represent and advance the profession